We are considering Michael Shank’s book Muscle and a Shovel. And we’re continuing a consideration of the Bible’s teaching on baptism and faith.

 I think most of the Church of Christ debating points against that position are right.
 I think we’ve interpreted Acts 2:38 largely correctly (except for those of us who ignore the gift of the Spirit).

 But the Churches of Christ have been debating the Baptists on this point for over 100 years — so long that we assume that the only possible positions are our traditional view and the Zwinglian/Baptist view.
 We don’t even consider whether there might be a third way.
 But there is.

 I make this proposal for your consideration: Salvation occurs when the Holy Spirit is received, and this is normally at water baptism (Acts 2:38; Romans 8:9-11).
 Yes, the baptism verses are true.
 However, God is not bound to only give the Spirit at water baptism.
 In fact, he makes exceptions when it suits him, and it suits God to keep his promise to save all with faith.

-new converts, mere babes in Christ novices, new to Bible study.
+Baptism is for novices, new to Bible study.
 To hold that a flawed baptism damns is to require a novice — sometimes even a child — to understand Greek grammar better than many professional translators.
 God never meant for it be that hard to be saved!